Go to the Students section

 The situation is critical or urgent and requires an immediate response.

-If someone you know is in danger, or a crime is being committed, phone 999 to contact police, ambulance or fire services.
+If someone is in danger or a crime is being committed, phone 999 to contact police, ambulance or fire services.

 For information, advice and support within your Faculty, contact your Student Support Co-ordinator or Academic Adviser (details available on your PIP page).